Venezuelan City Launches Its Own Currency Amid Cash Crunch

 "By selling U.S. dollars at different rates, the government effectively created a black market and increased opportunities for corruption.
 A business that is authorized to buy dollars at preferential rates to purchase priority goods like food or medicine could instead sell those dollars for a significant profit to third parties."

-The country recently reintroduced currency auctions to try to address hyperinflation and foreign currency shortages, as Bloomberg reports, leading to its official rate to lose 80 percent of its value in February.
+The country recently reintroduced currency auctions to try to address hyperinflation and foreign currency shortages, as Bloomberg reports, leading to its official rate's losing 80 percent of its value in February.
 Bloomberg adds that rate was still about 10 times stronger than the black market rate.